CULTURE

 Overlapping bundles of dry soba noodles

-Although it may look complicated, making your homemade soba noodles is not that hard at all, if you have the right tecnique.
+Although it may look complicated, making your homemade soba noodles is not that hard at all, if you have the right technique.
 The ingredients are simple, just buckwheat flour, white wheat flour, and water.
 Combine the two types of flour and mix in the water until rough and crumbly, then knead it.
-The hardest part is rolling it out to an even thickness and cutting into even noodles.
+The hardest part is rolling it out to an even thickness and cutting the dough into evenly shaped noodles.

-Want to try it for yourself with all the special tools at your disposal to make your life easier?
+Want to try it for yourself with all the special tools and an expert teacher to guide you?
 Join a handmade soba cooking class or browse some soba experiences to taste these healthy buckwheat noodles for yourself.

 Row of handmade, handcut soba noodles